atpritam/Ollama-Mobile-Bridge/README.md

 - **User Memory & Personalization**: Allows for personalized interactions by providing the LLM with persistent user context.
 - **Secure & Asynchronous**: Built on FastAPI for high-performance async operations and secured with an effective `API key middleware`.
 - **Concurrent web scraping**: Parallel async fetching with type-specific strategies for all search types with smart fallback to additional URLs when content is empty.
-- **Model-Adaptive**: Automatically detects model size and adjusts search depth, content limits, and reasoning strategies accordingly.
+- **Smart Caching**: Multi-level query and URL content caching with intelligent similarity detection using Jaccard/Cosine, SimHash, and WordNet synonyms to avoid redundant searches and web scraping.

 ## Tech Stack